JustinCardona/arch/README.md

-# Archy Arch Linux EFI Installer
+# Archy Linux EFI Installer
 ## Description
-- This is an automated installer for Arch Linux.
+- This is an automated installer for Arch Linux, you are only prompted for device information, user/host names and passwords.
 - It creates a GPT partition on the drive of your choice, making an EFI partition and a root partition.
 - Offers full (KDE desktop environment with SDDM login) and minimal (i3 window manager with xinit login) installs.
 - Full support for Intel and AMD CPUs and NVIDIA and AMD GPUs